 If you have held RMBS Certificates which have been called, and upon which there were losses at the time of the call, please contact us to determine whether you were harmed by a forbearance related miscalculation at the time of termination.
 We can quantify the harm to your certificates and discuss potential avenues available to certificateholders to recover such losses.

 What’s next?
-In our next article we lay out other miscalculations which we frequently observe in RMBS Terminations.
+In a future article we lay out other miscalculations which we frequently observe in RMBS Terminations.

 Ocwen Financial (OCN) Q3 2021 Earnings Call Transcript, The Motley Fool Transcripts.
 8 November 2021.